hmutpw/hmutpw.github.io/index.md

 ### 3. Skills:

-1. Extensive experience in analysing next generation sequencing (including bulk and single-cell RNA-seq) and long read sequencing (eg, Nanopore-seq) data.
-2. Proficient in using R language for data analysis, visualization and software development.
+1. Strong programming skills in using R language for statistical analysis, visualization and software development.
+2. Proficient in high-throughput sequencing data (including: bulk & single-cell RNA-seq, ChIP-seq, CLIP-seq, and single-cell Nanopore-seq) analysis .
+3. Extensive collaboration experiences with biologists.
-3. Fluent with English writing and speaking.
+4. Fluent with English writing and speaking.

 ### 4. Academic experience: